 How LSD Is Used

 Users generally take LSD orally, but they also can smoke, inject or inhale it through the nose.
 The normal dose is about one millionth of a gram.
-Because the dose size is so tiny, LSD is measured into or onto other substances (such as sugar cubes or pieces of paper) so that the user can find and ingest it.
+Because the dose size is so tiny, it is measured into or onto other substances (such as sugar cubes or pieces of paper) so that the user can find and ingest it.

 When the drug is taken orally, the initial effects begin within 30 minutes.
 The user experiences the maximum effects in about an hour.
 The psychological, perceptual and behavioural effects of LSD last eight to 12 hours, then slowly wear off.
-The body rids itself of LSD with 24 hours.
+The body rids itself of LSD within 24 hours.

-LSD is not physically addictive.
+It is not physically addictive.
 However, this powerful drug can be habit forming and may create psychological dependence when taken frequently or in large doses.